SenVos/MIT-Framework/README.md

 	3. Word
 	4. Phoneme

+It is also possible to combine one or more criteria for a specific quest.

+# Installation instruction

+For the use of this project [MATLAB](http://de.mathworks.com/) and all files in our repository 'MIT-Framework' are needed.
+Except MATLAB you can download all data from the same repository in which this README is located.
+After downloading all necessary components add the path where you saved this files to the MATLAB path or choose this path as your current folder in MATLAB.
+Without this MATLAB can not find the necessary functions.

+# Structure of this project

+This project contains five main files:

+	1. TIMIT MIT (folder)
+	2. src (folder)
+	3. README.md
+	4. searchFor.m
+	5. searchForTest.m

+The TIMIT MIT-folder contains the MIT/TIMIT-database.<br />
+Src means Source-Code.
+This folder contains all necessary functions which are needed for searchFor.m.
+If you want to test a function out of this folder use the respective tester.
+You identify all testers because of their suffix 'Test'. <br />
+The third point is this README.<br />
+SearchFor is the function you can use to rummage the MIT/TIMIT-database.
+How to use this function will be explained in the next chapter 'Usage'.<br />
+With searchForTest.m the main function searchFor.m can be tested.

+# Usage

+This chapter is seperated in two paragraphs: Searching for one criterion and Searching for more criteria.

-# Searching for one criterion
+## Searching for one criterion

 If you want to search for one criterion (either person, sentence, word or phoneme) use the function searchFor.m.

 ```[recordings,fs] = searchFor(person, sentence, word, phoneme)```

-For the other criteria which are not required put an empty variable ([ ]) instead.<br />
+For other criteria which are not required put an empty variable ([ ]) instead.<br />
 SearchFor.m returns two variables:<br />

 	1. recordings = includes all sampled data (cell-array) which belong to your criterion